pchuck/monome-teletype/README.md

 # scenes

+## chord-flow-dyn-grid (20)
+Same as chord-flow-gen-grid, but instead of supporting external or internal clock, all clock is internal.
+The tempo ebbs and flows dynamically, producing four channels of chord-based melody, envelopes (crow) and modulation (ansible).
+Supports grid.

 ## firefly-grid (17)
 Firefly swarm cv generator, with 8 channels of random computed voltages.
 Uses Ansible as an extension and Grid as a visualizer.

 * IN1 is clock for 1-8
 * outputs 1-8 are based on firefly activity
 * triggers 1-8 are variations of clock/divided